 - You don’t need long slices of onion since these are party meatballs so cut your onions in half before slicing so they are shorter.

-- If your instant pot gets too hot after making the French Onion sauce, pour out the sauce and let the pot cool off or even better prepare the sauce ahead of time and just pull it out of the fridge when you are ready to make the meatballs.
+- If your instant pot gets too hot after making the French Onion sauce, pour out the sauce and let the pot cool off or prepare the sauce ahead of time and just pull it out of the fridge when you are ready to make the meatballs.

-Other great French Onion recipes to try!
+Other French Onion recipes to try!